APPLY TO JOIN OUR TEAM ! send your resume to firstname.lastname@example.org

 Céline is a 1985 graduate of McGill University with a bachelor's degree in Occupational Therapy.
 In 1994, she completed a certificate in Health Administration at the University of Montreal.
 She practiced as an Occupational Therapy department coordinator of the rehabilitation department in the hospital where she worked.

 in 1995, she expanded her business and teaching skills by becoming a medical representative for an international corporation and taught and organized splinting workshops to fellow therapists and university students.
 Celine returned to clinical practice and became a Certified Hand Therapist in 1997, the year she moved to British Columbia.

-Céline is current program chair for the 2017 Canadian Hand Therapy (CSHT) Annual meeting to be held next April in Vancouver.
+Céline was the program chair for the 2017 Canadian Hand Therapy (CSHT) Annual meeting, held this past May in Vancouver.

 She is a past president of the now BC chapter of the Canadian Society of Hand Therapists, that used to be the West Coast Hand Therapy Association.
 She also participates in the annual conference of BC Hand surgeons, the BC Hand Society.
 She attends the annual Canadian Hand Therapy conference (CSHT), American Hand therapy conference (ASHT) and participates in continuing education and mentors therapists.
 She offers clinical education in fieldwork placements for the UBC Occupational Therapy program students.